 Knitting silk stockings

 In the 1500s AD, knitters in Spain and France started to produce very fine knitted silk stockings, with little tiny stitches – something like today’s knee-hi stockings.
-Knitted silk stockings were much more comfortable and fitted better than woven stockings, and soon rich people everywhere wanted them.
+Knitted silk stockings were much more comfortable and fitted better than woven stockings.
+They were stretchier.
+Soon rich people everywhere wanted them.
 Big workshops with hundreds of employees made and sold knitted stockings.

 Now that everybody wanted knitted stockings, manufacturers kept trying to make them faster and cheaper.
 In 1589, William Lee, in England, invented the first knitting machine – almost as much of an advance as the Chinese (or Islamic) invention of the spinning wheel had been 300 years earlier.
 In the 1700s, knitters were using Lee’s knitting machine – called a “stocking frame” – all across Europe.

 “As poor as a stockinger” – underpaying textile workers

 But as knitting frames got more efficient, they also got bigger and more expensive.
 Soon only rich people could afford them.
 So the rich people owned the frames, and hired knitters to work for them.
 They paid knitting workers less and less: to show that somebody was really poor, you said they were “as poor as a stockinger.”